 Reminder: Don’t forget to have those writing samples ready before you publish these posts!

-Gather References and Referrals
+Gather References and Referrals and Write Case Studies

 As you begin to amass a history of work, be sure to collect feedback from your clients and ask for referrals.
 If you’ve provided your client with a positive experience, it’s likely they’ll want to recommend your work to others in their network.
 Having their positive feedback featured on your website will help convince future clients of the quality of your work and the experience they can have with you.

 I personally never make a buying decision without first looking at the reviews.
 If a business had no reviews, I wouldn’t be sure if it was a good investment; I may even question their authenticity.
 If the feedback you get is negative, you’ve been given a valuable opportunity to improve your work.
 Take the message as constructive criticism and work on improving your craft.

 Embrace Feedback for the Value it Brings You